wing5wong/artisan-whs-static/source/_courses/DTA2.md

 leads_to: 'DTA3, DTM3 subject to HOF approval'
 credits: 16-20
 entry_requirements: >-
-  Open entry for Year 12 students, subject to HOD approval but excludes studies in DTS2
+  Open entry for Year 12 students and vocational students, subject to HOD approval but excludes studies in DTS2
 course_fees: Nil
 notes: ''
 ---